stangeor/USA-Regional-Sales-Analysis/README.md

 Converted transactional data into actionable insights that improved regional sales performance.

-  for data ingestion and validation, and BI tools to deliver executive reporting and interactive analysis.
+Used tools for data ingestion and validation, along with BI platforms to deliver executive reporting and interactive analysis.

 ---